Top 10 Types of Network Switches - Qiling

 What is a Network Switch?

-Unlike a router, a network switch sends information to a single device (router, another switch, computer, etc.) it was designed for.
-It accepts packets from access points (linked to the physical ports) and sends them through dedicated ports to the destination device.
+A network switch sends information to a specific device, whereas a router directs information to a different network or device.
+It accepts packets from access points and sends them through dedicated ports to the destination device.

-In addition, network switches work at Layer 2 (data link) of the OSI (Open Systems Interconnection) and can also function at Layer 3, where routing occurs.
-Nowadays, most switches use Ethernet, even though they are also standard components of InfiniBand, fiber channels, and ATM (Asynchronous Transfer Mode).
+Network switches work at Layer 2 of the OSI model, handling data link operations, and can also function at Layer 3, performing routing.
+They primarily use Ethernet, but are also found in InfiniBand, fiber channels, and ATM networks.

 network switch

-In contrast to popular opinions, network switches may be software-based/virtual and hardware devices that govern the physical system in a workplace.
-They connect industrial machinery, desktop PCs, IoT (internet of things) devices such as card entry systems, and wireless access points.
+Network switches can be either software-based/virtual or hardware devices that manage the physical network in a workplace, connecting industrial machinery, desktop PCs, IoT devices like card entry systems, and wireless access points.

 related articles